 A variety of careers are available for child development majors.
-You can work as a preschool or elementary teacher at a public or private school.
-You may instead choose to work in the nonprofit sector, serving as the director of a childcare center or the head of an organization that runs an after-school enrichment program.
-Some child development graduates also find employment at local and state government agencies, coordinating the delivery of public services like Medicaid, food stamps, or housing assistance.
+For example, graduates can work as a preschool or elementary teacher at a public or private school.
+They may instead choose to work in the nonprofit sector, serving as the director of a childcare center or the head of an organization that runs an after-school enrichment program.
+Some child development graduates also find employment at local and state government agencies, coordinating the delivery of public services like Medicaid, food stamps, and housing assistance.

 Associate Degree in Child Development

-Associate programs in child development generally consist of 60 credits and require about two years of full-time study.
-In addition to completing general education coursework in subjects like English and mathematics, students in these programs also examine topics like curriculum development, early childhood literacy, and the use of technology in the classroom.
+Associate programs in child development generally consist of about 60 credits and require two years of full-time study.
+In addition to completing general education coursework in subjects like English and mathematics, students in these programs examine topics such as curriculum development, early childhood literacy, and the use of technology in the classroom.

 - Childcare Worker